 If you don’t know anyone with a baby, Facebook marketplace is your next best alternative.
 Here, you can find great quality second-hand clothing, toys, high chairs, and more.

 Just be aware that some items such as bottles, bedding, and car seats are not advised to be used second-hand.
+Once you’ve had your baby, selling your second-hand baby items is a great way to make a little extra cash, by the way!

 11. Look out for ‘baby events’